Back to PART 1 & 6 Complaints

 As such, the allegations of Unconscionable Conduct under the ACL, being a major component in the initial Application, and then the Appeal Application, have resulted in the ACL matters not being adjudicated in the Appeal forum.

-Instead of this matter being taken to the Supreme Court of Appeal it is now in the Court of Public Opinion, which I have found to be far more successful in the past, and also recently, by way of the above said five figure payout from the PM and her real estate employer to compensate the tenants for fraudulent behaviour.
-Whether the Registry has mislaid or lost the two copies of Submissions, along with an Affidavit and Evidence that were filed, or the SMF has chosen to ignore them, is unknown, basically because the Registry has chosen to be decidedly unhelpful, and to Go Dark.
+Instead of this matter being taken to the Supreme Court of Appeal where a minimum $10,000 security for costs issue would be likely, it is now in the Court of Public Opinion, which I have found to be far more successful in the past, and also recently, by way of the above said five figure payout from the PM and her real estate employer to compensate the tenants for fraudulent behaviour.

 QCAT has a history of being underfunded: IT investment to upgrade its paper-based registry to digital.
 However, this does not excuse the behaviour set out above, and the apparent refusal to explain or do anything about it.